ArikSquad/EnSave-Discord/README.md

 pip install -r requirements.txt
 ```

+5. If you want to use Music commands you need to follow <a href="https://github.com/PythonistaGuild/Wavelink#installation">this</a> guide

-4. After that you can just run the main.py, and you are good to go!
+6. After that you can just run the main.py, and you are good to go!

 ## Reporting a Vulnerability